JoelShine/Jarvis-v2.0/README.md

 - [math](#math) module to do mathematical calculations.
 - [keyboard](#keyboard) module to send keys from keyboard automatically like press enter key and other keys.

+## Commands used in this program to operate Jarvis

+1 - dd

 <a name="speech-recognition"/>